-DySER datapaths.
-Functional unit delays, path delays (one cycle per hop), and the input/output interface are modeled for DySER blocks.
-We include a 128-entry 2-bit predictor with 4-bits history to predict the next path-tree to hide configuration delays.
-We model a configuration delay of 64 cycles, but it is often hidden by double-buffering.
+cycles, but it is often hidden by double-buffering.
 Binaries that have been modified by our GCC-toolchain are used by the simulator.
 If a path-tree deviates from the mapped paths, we ignore the outputs from the DySER block and simulate the load-slice to completion.
 We then branch to the original code and execute on the main processor.
 For all applications, we simulate multiple sample points of path-trees that account for 90% of the application.
 Each sample point, fastforwards to the start of a different path tree and simulates 100 million instructions.
 We simulate a clock frequency of 2GHz since this is the fastest clock speed for our functional units.
-For workload analysis, we use an LLVM [21] based tool since its bitcode is easier to work with.
+For workload analysis, we use an LLVM [23] based tool since its bitcode is easier to work with.

 We used the Wattch-based power model in GEMS.
-We extended it for DySER and refined it using the ITRS 2008 projections and CACTI-6 area and power models.
+We extended it for DySER and refined it using the ITRS 2008 projections and CACTI [38] area and power models.
 We assume both clock-gating and power-gating is implemented for DySER.
 To model this, we removed the leakage power consumption of unused units in simulation.
-Power gating or MT-CMOS (Multi-Threshold CMOS [26]) can be implemented in a straight-forward way for DySER by turning off the unused functional units and switches.
+Power gating [26] can be implemented for DySER by turning off the unused functional units and switches.
 Moreover, the wake-up cost is less because each DySER block is executed many times before changing configuration.

-We study DySER datapaths integrated with simple single-issue processors, dual-issue out-of-order processors, and aggressive 4-issue out-of-order processors.
+We study DySER datapaths integrated with simple single-issue processors, dual-issue OOO processors, and aggressive 4-issue OOO processors.
 The DySER blocks are pipelined with support for eight concurrent invocations.
-Such a block has the same area as a 64KB singleported SRAM.
+Such a block has the same area as a 64KB single-ported SRAM.